 3. Lose weight by progressively work harder

 Increase your workload with each set keeping the rep range the same every time.
 Progressive overloading will get you stronger and leaner.
 Heavier sets burn more energy.
-Apply this to the 6-week Redemption plan or the 4-week Reconstruction plan.
+Apply this particular methodology to the 6-week Redemption plan or the 4-week Reconstruction plan.

 4. Lose weight by changing up your reps